jeremite/jeremite.github.io/about/index.md

 As a result, I position myself as a Data Scientist with strong Business Acumen <br>
 I am adept at extracting business wants from stakeholders and <br>
 Transforming data into user stories with proper visualizations <br>
-I never stop learning, always trying to keep up with the state-of-the-art modeling techiques <br>
+I never stop learning, always trying to keep up with the state-of-the-art modeling techniques <br>

 What motivates me a lot?
 To be able to influence the Society with data<br>